 However, you should not assume anything in a multi-car accident case.
 You should always reach out to an attorney who can assess what happened and who should be liable.
 You might quickly learn that they can help you rebut the presumption that you were to blame for the accident.

 It does not cost you anything to consult with a lawyer.
 If the attorney accepts your case, you do not need to pay them anything unless you win.
-The lawyer will determine whether they think your case is worth it for them to accept.
 You can be legally vulnerable in a multi-car accident case without a lawyer.

 Insurance companies can split liability for the crash.
-When the second car strikes the lead car, and a third car is involved in the crash, the insurance company may try to place some of the blame on the driver of the third car, claiming that they should have avoided the accident.
-Similarly, the insurance companies may also partially blame the first car if they can conclude that the front car cut off or stopped short in front of another driver.
+When the second car strikes the lead car, and a third car is involved in the crash, the insurance company may try to place some of the blame on the third car’s driver, claiming that they should have avoided the accident.
+Similarly, the insurance companies may partially blame the first car if they conclude that the front car cut off or stopped short in front of another driver.

 You do not have to live with what the insurance companies determine after the crash.
 Your legal rights depend on the facts and the law, and insurance companies cannot circumvent or short-circuit them.
 Ultimately, a jury will decide who was responsible if the insurance company never made a satisfying offer or accepted liability.